SudhAnshuRanjan149/Interview-2025/13_Docker/01_POCs/README.md

 ## 📝 Notes

 - All containers restart automatically unless stopped manually (`restart: unless-stopped`)
-- The React app depends on both Node services being available
+- Both React apps can run simultaneously on different ports
+- Secure services (secure-react-app, secure-node-api) follow production best practices
+- Basic services (my-react-app, hello-world-node) are simpler for learning and demos
 - Health checks ensure services are ready before marking them as healthy
 - Custom bridge network allows services to communicate using service names
 - All images are built from local Dockerfiles (no pre-built images pulled from registries)